John Part: 2001–2003: PDC World Championship and World Number One

-The 2001 PDC World Darts Championship was to be a turning point in Part's career, even though he ultimately suffered a crushing defeat in the final.
-Part comfortably advanced through the tournament until the semi-final, where he defeated Essex veteran Rod Harrington 6–5 in a classic contest to reach his first major PDC final.
-There he would meet Phil Taylor, who had won the last six world championships and was considered as darts' greatest ever player.
-This was Part's first meeting with Taylor in an official PDC match, but it was not a happy one.
-Taylor, who had been in stunning form throughout the tournament, averaged 107.46 and had a 72% checkout rate in the final, now considered one of darts' most dominant ever showings; Part only won three legs in the entire match as Taylor stormed to a 7–0 win.
+The 2001 PDC World Darts Championship was a turning point in Part's career, even though he would lose in the final.
+Part comfortably advanced through the tournament until the semi-final, where he defeated Essex veteran Rod Harrington 6–5 to reach his first major PDC final.
+There he met Phil Taylor, who had won the last six world championships and was considered as darts' greatest ever player.
+It was Part's first meeting with Taylor in an official PDC match.
+Taylor, who had been in stunning form throughout the tournament, averaged 107.46 and had a 72% checkout rate in the final, now considered one of darts' most dominant showings; Part only won three legs in the entire match as Taylor stormed to a 7–0 win.
 Taylor's performance, described as 'ludicrous' by The Guardian, while simply regarded by darts commentator Sid Waddell as a 'vicious example of near perfection' and an 'annihilation', could have seriously affected Part's confidence.
 But it would only provide the Canadian with further motivation to challenge the best.
 Over the next two years, Part won a string of minor titles, rose to number two in the world rankings and developed a rivalry with Taylor that would define this stage of his career.